Think back to when you were at school: there was always that one teacher with such a commanding voice, wasn’t there?

 Take a pen or a highlighter and underline or highlight the start of vv.3, 6, 9, 11, 14, 20, 24, and 26.

 God said…God said…

 The power of the voice of God is immeasurable, incomprehensible, and incomparable.

 God speaks and it happens.

 “Let there be an expanse…”

 “Let the water under the sky be gathered to one place…”

 “Let the land produce vegetation…”

 What power is in the voice of God!

-Today, then, listen for the voice of God; our God is active and involved in His creation and by the power of His Word it is being upheld.
-So listen for the voice of God, of Jesus, of the Holy Spirit then, like a model student at school, pay attention and put it into action!
+Today then, listen for the voice of God.
+Our God is active and involved in His creation.
+Listen for the voice of God, of the Lord Jesus, of the Holy Spirit.
+Then, like a model student at school, pay attention and put it into action!